 “Fake news” has been around for a long, long time.
 It is also one facet of “library instruction” that we have been fighting for years—that most people don’t take the time to read or comprehend something.
 They read what they want to read and move on to the next thing.
 Very few people stop and actually think, which has been made much worse by the Internet and social media.
 “Information” is coming at us too quickly.
 This topic is also a facet of Evaluating Internet Information--it's not just news, but anything you find online.

 When you hear the phrase "fake news", what comes to mind?
 What do you think it is?
 Who uses the term?
 Why do you think they use it?
-Is it less "fake" and more a story they would you prefer not to believe or follow?
+Is it less "fake" and more a story they would prefer you not to believe or follow?
+Or a story that is deliberately misleading?
 One definition of fake news is "news articles that are intentionally and verifiably false, and could mislead readers" (Hunt Allcott and Matthew Gentzkow, 2016).

 From the BBC, January 2018, is a short article The (almost) complete history of 'fake news' (do you remember the stories they write about?
 Did you believe them when you first heard of them?).